TitilayoMG/Mexico-Toy-Sales-Dashboard/README.md

 * Downtown and Residential locations had Toys for their top product category.
 On the other hand, Electronics is the top product category for Commercial and Airport.
 * Total revenue trended upward boasting a remarkable increase from January 2023 to July 2023
 * Profit gained from Arts and Crafts continue to increase overtime.
-* Electronics category is the top product category with 20.80% contribution in terms of overall profit.
+* Colorbuds under Electronics category is the top product category with 20.80% contribution in terms of overall profit.
 * Games and Sports & Outdoors are most profitable in December 2017.
 On the other hand, Toys sales each month are always above average.

 ## Recommendation